sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - draft-match.md

 ---

 Matches are instructions for matching lines of text in a document.
-They are valid elements in anchors and other objects.
+They're  valid elements in anchors and other objects.

 See the following sections for more information: